- The black mamba is one of the most venomous snakes in the world and is known for its large size and aggressive behavior.

-While the black mamba is native to sub-Saharan Africa, it can also be found in central Africa, South Africa, the Democratic Republic of the Congo, and Ethiopia.
+While this snake is native to sub-Saharan Africa, it can also be found in central Africa, South Africa, the Democratic Republic of the Congo, and Ethiopia.
 It prefers dry environments but also inhabits moist savanna and forests.

 It is rated the least of concern on the endangered species list because of its distribution across sub-Saharan Africa.
 This snake has an exceptionally broad range of distribution, though its place in West Africa has been disputed.

 The black mamba’s diet consists of birds and small mammals.
-It hunts from a permanent spot or lair and often retreats to it unless disturbed.
+This snake hunts from a permanent spot or lair and often retreats to it unless disturbed.
 It prefers warm-blooded prey and can also eat other snakes.
 It will usually eat small rodents, juvenile mammals, and bats.

-When a black mamba hunts, it will strike its prey and let its venom run its course through the prey.
-The snake will wait for the animal to become paralyzed, and then it will swallow it whole, its potent digestive system fully digesting the prey for up to 8-10 hours.
+During a hunt, it will strike its prey and let its venom run its course through the captive animal.
+The snake will wait for the animal to become paralyzed, and then it will swallow it whole, its potent digestive system fully digesting the prey for up to eight to 10 hours.

 The black mamba is one of the most venomous snakes on the planet.
 Its venom contains neurotoxins, often shutting down the nervous system and rarely causing any visible symptoms near the location of the bite itself.
 Symptoms of envenomation become apparent within 10 minutes and will require an antivenom.

-The black mamba is feared and often killed by people because of its aggressive and dangerous reputation.
+These fierce snakes are feared and often killed by people because of their aggressive and dangerous reputation.
 However, it actually has a more nervous demeanor than an aggressive one.
-It is a skittish creature that doesn’t like it when humans approach too closely, and will most likely try to hide or escape first.
-It’s only when a black mamba feels threatened that it becomes aggressive; it often strikes more than once very rapidly.
+It is a skittish creature that doesn’t like it when humans approach too closely and will most likely try to hide or escape first.
+This snake only becomes aggressive when it feels threatened, often striking more than once very rapidly.

 It is difficult to say for certain who would win in a fight between a black mamba and a rattlesnake as it would depend on many factors such as the specific species of rattlesnake, the size of the individuals involved, and the specific circumstances of the encounter.
 However, in general, a black mamba is considered to be more aggressive and venomous than most rattlesnake species.